dealingwith/daniel-industries/_posts/2026-05-31-when-machines-make-the-incompetent-more-confident.md

 > Product management is the hardest job in software only because everyone thinks they are a f*n software expert even if they've never designed a single feature

-Actual documentation used to be the safe-from-stupidity domain of actual professionals, people who had the expertise and humility to actually think through problems and solutions.
-Now, "I read it on the Internet" has leeched into our conference rooms and intranets.
-At my work, an otherwise smart coworker plopped a 1000-word doc of proposed product updates into Slack that was the most slop-laden thing I'd read in some time.
+Actual documentation used to be the safe-from-stupidity domain of actual professionals, people who had the expertise and humility to actually think through problems before proposing solutions.
+Now, "I read it on the Internet" has bled into our conference rooms and intranets.
+Take this hypothetical example of an AI-generated internal document at a software company:

 > **URGENT: Platform Enhancement Requests**
-> **TO: [ ... ]**
+> TO: [ Product Leader ]
-> **FROM: [ ... ]**
+> FROM: [ Ops Leader ]
-> **DATE: [ ... ]**
+> DATE: [ The height of the AI bubble ]
 > **PRIORITY: 🔴 High -- Immediate Roadmap Consideration Required**
 >
 > **Executive Summary**